avwsolutions/DOD-AMS-Workshop/workshop.md

 Now that we added all grok matches (we know), what will happen with all unmatched messages ?
 These messages will pass by, but will not be parsed, neither enriched.
 But for handling these messages (with _grokparsefailure tag) we can implement a small solution to replace the message or add an additional header.

 In this scenario we will add an additional header in front of the original message using the '*mutate*' filter.
-Always put this at the end of your filter definitions.
+Always put this at the end of your filter definitions, which in our case is `/etc/logstash/conf.d/500-filter.conf` file.

 ```